Jose-Puente2001/Jose-Puente2001/README.md

 <br />

-I am a software developer based in Falcón Venezuela, specialized in creating websites and web applications.
+I am a software developer based in Falcón Venezuela, specialized in the creation of websites and web and mobile applications.

 <br />